wikimedia/mediawiki-tools-cli/CI.md

 sudo docker volume prune
 ```

-If this doesn't free up enough space the next step would be to nuke the registry cotnainer and volume and recreate it!
+If this doesn't free up enough space the next step would be to nuke the registry container and volume and recreate it!

 ## Initial Setup